Henry Beston: Leaving the Outermost House

+Later career and life

 In the 1940s, Beston received honorary doctorates from Bowdoin College, Dartmouth College, and University of Maine and was made honorary member of Phi Beta Kappa at Harvard.
 He was also made honorary editor of National Audubon Magazine.
 In 1949, a twentieth-anniversary edition of The Outermost House was released.
-Beston also edited an anthology of writings about Maine, White Pine and Blue Water (1950).

-Beston lectured regularly at Dartmouth College and wrote for publications like The Atlantic and Christian Science Monitor throughout the 1950s.
+Beston edited an anthology of writings about Maine, White Pine and Blue Water (1950).
+Throughout the 1950s, Beston lectured regularly at Dartmouth College and wrote for publications such as The Atlantic and Christian Science Monitor.
 He also revised his earlier work in children's literature and published Henry Beston's Fairy Tales in 1952.
 He was elected a Fellow of the American Academy of Arts and Sciences (AAAS) in 1954.
-In 1959, he was the third recipient of the AAAS' Emerson-Thoreau Medal, previously awarded to only Robert Frost and T. S. Eliot.
+In 1959, he was the third recipient of the AAAS Emerson-Thoreau Medal, previously awarded to only Robert Frost and T. S. Eliot.

 Beston donated the "Fo'castle" to the Massachusetts Audubon Society in 1959.
 One of its tenants was a woman from Sharon, Massachusetts named Nan Turner Waldron, who would spend several weeks each year there from 1961 to 1977.
 Her experiences are chronicled in the book Journey to Outermost House.

-With his health deteriorating, Beston returned to the beach in Eastham one last time on October 11, 1964, when his famous house was dedicated as a National Literary Landmark.
+With his health deteriorating, Beston visited the beach in Eastham one last time on October 11, 1964, when his famous house there was dedicated as a National Literary Landmark.

 Beston died on April 15, 1968, in Nobleboro, Maine, and is buried in a small cemetery at Chimney Farm.
 Chimney Farm was listed on the National Register of Historic Places in 2007.

+Quotes

+His philosophical perspective in natural history is reflected in many quotes by Henry Beston being cited.
+An example is, The animal shall not be measured by man.
+In a world older and more complete than ours, they move finished and complete, gifted with extension of the senses we have lost or never attained, living by voices we shall never hear.
+They are not brethren; they are not underlings; they are other nations, caught with ourselves in the net of life and time, fellow prisoners of the splendor and travail of the earth.